Conrad Burns: Taxicab terrorists

 On August 25, 2006, at a campaign event in Miles City, Burns said of the military: "We thank God for those young people that do it every day and every night to fight this enemy that's a taxicab driver in the daytime but a killer at night."

 Burns went on to repeat his "taxicab driver" analogy several times over the next few days.
 On August 27, 2006, in Butte, Burns said, "This campaign is about the next generation; it is if we have a safe world and a secure world where our kids can go to bed at night and not worry about a guy that drives a taxicab in the daytime and kills at night."

 Again, at a campaign event on August 30, 2006, Burns, while discussing the War on Terrorism, spoke of a "faceless enemy" of terrorists who "drive taxicabs in the daytime and kill at night."

 A spokesman for Burns's campaign said, "The point is there are terrorists that live amongst us.
 Not only here, but in Britain and the entire world.
 Whether they are taxi drivers or investment bankers, the fact remains that this is a new type of enemy."

 Untoward editing of Wikipedia

-In February 2006, it was reported that an unidentified member of Burns's staff had sought to remove mention of pejorative comments Burns had made from his Wikipedia entry and insert in its place "glowing" praise as "the voice of the farmer".
+In February 2006, it was reported that an unidentified member of Burns's staff had sought to remove from his Wikipedia biography pejorative comments Burns had made and replace them "glowing" praise as "the voice of the farmer".
 The edits were detected by Wikinews editors and later reported in the press.